adriculous/kinoli/README.md

 ### Weren't you writing your first tutorial on your new site, The NINPOJineous?

 I am also writing this repository README file to practice writing using Markdown.
 You notice how the extension of this file is ".md"?

+## Tentative Navigation Menu
+- About (this site, the series, why I built it, short mini-bio)
+- Heroes (character profiles)
+- Commentaries (essays and stuff about the characters)
+- Features (coming soon)
+- Contact
+- Exits

 ## Tentative Content Outline